-Ever had your own shadow get in your way of your photo?
+Ever had your own shadow got in the way of your photo?
 Easy solve, move around!
 Change your position and see how the light will react, tilt to an angle even.
-Just like doing a crazy yoga-esque positions for outdoor photos, and the same goes for food.
+Just like doing crazy yoga-esque positions for outdoor photos, and the same goes for food.
 As in the case where you are sitting by the window, but standing between the window and your food...
 You will be casting a big shadow over it.

 3: Please - Avoid flash photography!